bpt26/usher_wiki/docs/source/matUtils.rst

   --clades (-c): Write a tsv listing all clades and the count of associated samples in the tree.
   --mutations (-m): Write a tsv listing all mutations in the tree and their occurrence count.
   --aberrant (-a): Write a tsv listing potentially problematic nodes, including duplicates and internal nodes with no mutations and/or branch length 0.
+  --sample-clades (-C): Write a tsv listing all samples and their closest associated clade root in each annotation type column.
   --get-all (-A): Write all possible tsv outputs with default file names (samples.txt, clades.txt, etc).

 -----------